· Nas · Technology Â· 12 min read

 Best Practices for Non-Technical Founders

-These tips will save you hours and help you get significantly better results from Claude Code.
+These tips will save you hours and help you get much better results from Claude Code.

 Set Up Your Project Context with CLAUDE.md